How It Works

 • As Design Challenge Learning continues to grow throughout New England and beyond, we are building a network of connected educators, who share resources, lesson plans, rubrics, and successful approaches with each other.
 This network will include our judges and others who can serve as mentors for project implementation and will help students develop contacts in their professional fields of interest.

-• We would love for you to join the UNH CCC.
-Please read carefully the information found on the CCC webpage.
+• We would love for you to join the Community Changemaker Challenge for 2024-25.
+Please read carefully the information found on the CCC section of our website.
 As you will see, students can engage in their problem solving / solution design at any point during the school year.
-The deadline to submit their video and paper is in late April and the live, in-person event is held at the UNH campus in Durham, NH in early May.
+The deadline to submit their video and paper is in late April and the live, in-person event is held at the UNH campus in Durham, NH in May.
 Please express interest in joining the CCC here.

-• Please fill out our Connect page and someone from our team will respond shortly.
+• Please fill out the from on our Connect page and someone from our team will respond shortly.

 • Thank you for your interest in supporting the work of the DCN.
 Our partners help in many ways.
 Some serve as judges for our competitions, some share technical expertise as we scale up from our proof-of-concept phase, and some provide important philanthropic capital as we expand access to design challenge learning.
 Please email our President, Brent Powell (brent@designchallengenetwork.org) to start the conversation.
 We would love to hear from you.